codestone/freelancer-theme/_posts/2014-01-01-watersaver.markdown

 project-date: January 2014
 client: Waterbedrijf Oasen
 category: Android App Development

+---

+### Native client wrapper
-description: The Watersaver Android app is a native client wrapper, which server HTML5 content via the WebView component.
+The Watersaver Android app is a native client wrapper, which serves HTML5 content via the WebView component.
 It mixes native controls with WebViews wherever this makes sense in terms of usability.

----
+### Custom keyboard
+One of the fun bits of this project was that I had to create a custom keyboard in Android to make a super fast water meter level editing experience for the users.